2 (12 ounce) bags Cut 'N Clean Greens Beet Greens

 Return skillet to the stove.
 Over medium-high heat, sauté red pepper, onion and sausage for about 5-7 minutes, stirring frequently.
 During last minute of cooking time, add garlic powder and stir to combine.
 Then stir in tomatoes and cook for an additional 1 minute.
 (If using canned tomatoes, you may add them at the end of the recipe with the drained pineapple.)

 While sausage mixture is cooking, in a bowl stir together cornstarch, ground ginger, vinegar, soy sauce, Tabasco and preserves.
 Stir sauce into sausage mixture.
 Heat to boiling, stir and boil for 30-60 seconds; sauce will thicken.
 Stir in drained pineapple chunks (and drained canned tomatoes, if using).
+Play the best friv games online.

 Place drained, wilted greens on dinner plates.
 Top with Sweet and Sour Sausage mixture.